samuelsnyder/rmf-todo.txt/README.md

 # rmf-todo.txt
-Plugin for todo.sh for applying the "rm" action to other files in the todo directory
+Plugin for todo.sh for applying the "rm" action, which either removes a specified line, or a term within that line, to any file in the todo directory

+` todo.sh rmf FILENAME #ITEM [TERM]`